Opening the Door to MORE in Advanced Heart and Vascular Care

 Construction & Fundraising - Update November 5, 2018

 The three-year construction project on the new 160,000 square foot building is well underway on the campus of MidMichigan Medical Center- Midland.
 The project will be completed in a two-phased approach.
 Work is underway on the north side, which will become the new Orchard Building and will house diagnostic services and advanced cardiac imaging.
 The first phase of the construction project is scheduled to be completed Spring 2019, with the completion of the full project scheduled for late summer 2020.

 The MidMichigan Health Foundation has accepted the second phase of this project, which will be our new state-of-the-art Heart and Vascular Center, as a major fund development initiative.
-The campaign goal has been set at $15 million.
-Commitments thus far are as follows: The Herbert H. and Grace A. Dow Foundation committed $8 million, The Rollin M. Gerstacker Foundation committed $3 million and The Charles J. Strosacker Foundation has committed $1.25 million towards the project.
-These commitments coupled with $659,678 in donations from lead individuals and businesses bring the fundraising total to $12.9 million towards the $15 million campaign goal.
-A public campaign cabinet is in the process of being formed and is expected to kick off in early summer 2018.
+Funding commitments from foundations, lead individuals and businesses bring the fundraising total to $13.3 million towards the $15 million campaign goal.
+The public campaign chairs, Jan and Marty McGuire, were named in June 2018.

 The Heart and Vascular Center will consolidate Midland’s heart and vascular physician offices including the heart failure and heart valve clinics, as well as the vascular lab, and will provide an environment of seamless, coordinated care for our patients.
 MidMichigan is also collaborating with Michigan Medicine, the health care division of the University of Michigan, on the development of the remaining space in the new building.